upsun/upsun-sdk-php/README.md

 > [!CAUTION]
-> **This project is developed and maintained by the Upsun Advocacy team.
-It is currently in **Beta**, meaning features and APIs may evolve over time. <br /><br />
+> This project is currently in **Beta**, meaning features and APIs may evolve over time.
-> While not yet part of Upsun’s officially supported products, this project is actively maintained internally and will continue to receive updates and improvements.**
 >
 > You’re welcome to share feedback or feature requests on our [Discord community](https://discord.gg/upsun).